Code Reviews Matter a Freaking Lot

 And my comment:

 We can move all this business logic out of the controller if we give Order ownership of its own rules.
-For example, let's have a before_validation calculating the totals, and a predicate for the review threshold, like this:

 class Order < ApplicationRecord